Search This Blog

 4. Including the principle, "Deliver working software frequently from a couple of weeks to a couple of months, with a preference to the shorter timescale" as part of the 12 principles.

 In my webinars and training, I question these statements.
-If you replace the word, "software" with "workware" (a term I coined indicating that workware could be software, hardware, firmware, healthcare, Construction contracts, FinTech processes eliminating overhead and waste), the statements do work absolutely fine to represent agility.
+If you replace the word, "software" with "workware" (a term I coined indicating that workware could be software, hardware, firmware, healthcare, Construction contracts, FinTech processes eliminating overhead and waste), the statements do work fine to represent agility.
 These are the reasons why agility can be applied to individual career management and at home, religious places, and other industries where software is not part of their work at all.
 While it applies well in software development, it is not limited to software development.
 In fact, I have applied principles of agility outside of software development in a Theatrical context (Rajagopalan, 2013) and have practiced it at home.

-The Continuous Integration (CI) is required to ensure that every solution increment is integrated and regressed with already working and previously released functionality.
+Continuous Integration (CI) is required to ensure that every solution increment is integrated and regressed with already working and previously released functionality.
 This aspect is the first area of CI to ensure the new code has required boundary checking (no uninitialized variables, no memory leak, all code paths are covered) in addition to running automated test cases confirming all previous functionality so that the automation tests can run on the changes.

-Not all new code can't be deployed to a production environment from CI functionality.
+Not all new code can be deployed to a production environment from CI functionality.
 Many reasons, such as multiple staged environment (like test, staging, pre-production, and production) may be required before additional tests like penetration testing and load testing may be mandated.
 Some industries may require a special group to handle validation as a separate activity outside of quality control, such as in healthcare and life sciences, for performance qualification (PQ handled frequently by the QC team), Operational Qualification (OQ) and Installation Qualification (IQ) that may be handled by a validation team and/or installation team appropriately.
 Therefore, CD may also mean continuous delivery to other environments in a linear pipeline.
 So, Continuous Delivery precedes Continuous Deployment.

 Furthermore, even if the continuous delivery succeeds in all the environments or the validation (OQ, IQ, for instance), the new increments can't be released.
-In some organizations, such as in pharmaceutical companies, new increments can not be released to production until approval to distribute (ATD) is provided from the OPDP (Office of Prescription Drug Promotion) after medical, legal, and regulatory review and approval.
-Any functionality released to production prior to this ATD (sometimes called AFD - Approval For Dissemination) is considered violation of OPDP protocols.
+In some organizations, such as in pharmaceutical companies, new increments cannot be released to production until approval to distribute (ATD) is provided from the OPDP (Office of Prescription Drug Promotion) after medical, legal, and regulatory review and approval.
+Any functionality released to production prior to this ATD (sometimes called AFD - Approval For Dissemination) is considered a violation of OPDP protocols.

 Alternatively, it is possible that multiple teams are working together.
 So, it is possible that an additional level of release level testing of all the functionality consolidated from each team's outcomes will have to be assessed.
 These are called single cadence release at the release level (containing multiple iterations from multiple teams).

 When you factor all these thoughts of why CI is required and the various instances of CD (continuous delivery and continuous deployment), the CICD itself is focused on the continuous improvement (which is also abbreviated sometimes as CI) of software development life cycle processes.
-So, CICD is definitely supporting agility but agility does not require CICD at all as agility is not restricted to software development in the IT industry.
+So, CICD is supporting agility, but agility does not require CICD at all as agility is not restricted to software development in the IT industry.

 When all these ideas are integrated together, let us tell the right story.
 Just because a team does not use CICD or deploy increments to production frequently and directly after successful CI, it does not mean the team is less agile.
 Agile and DevOps serve as two book ends including Continuous Integration, Continuous Delivery, and Continuous Deployment.
 All elements of CICD support Agile and DevOps but Agile itself does not mandate CICD.